MoldyMacaroniX/dashword.net/_src/posts/top-1-geometry-dash-extreme-demon-the-apocalyptic-trilogy-finished-after-over-7-years.md

 Does this sound familiar?
 Well, this has been done before in a level called Aftercatabath.

-The gameplay has all been buffed from Aftercatabath and lasts as just long as Dimrain47's classic song *At The Speed of Light*, which is about 4 minutes long.
+The gameplay has all been buffed from Aftercatabath and lasts just long as Dimrain47's classic hit *At The Speed of Light*, which is about 4 minutes long.

 Speaking of the song, in The Apocalyptic Trilogy's preview, the song appears to be a heavy metal cover of *At The Speed of Light*.